Are You Confident of the Diagnosis?

 Characteristic findings on physical examination

 Cowden syndrome features multiple facial, acral and mucosal papules, as well as mucosal and especially genital pigmented macules.
 The facial lesions often appear verrucous while the lip and mucosal lesions are smooth and usually white.
-The acral papules are generally flat-topped, while the palmoplantar lesions are small hyperkeratotic plugs (
+The acral papules are generally flat-topped, while the palmoplantar lesions are small hyperkeratotic plugs (Figure 1); 99% of patients will have mucocutaneous lesions by the third decade.

-The mucosal pigmented macules were originally described on the penis (speckled penis) but also occur on the female genital, anal and oral mucosa (
+The mucosal pigmented macules were originally described on the penis (speckled penis) but also occur on the female genital, anal and oral mucosa (Figure 2).
+Other cutaneous findings include lipomas, hemangiomas, and vascular malformations.
+Systemic findings include macrocephaly, hamartomatous intestinal polyposis and virginal hypertrophy of the breasts.

 Many other syndromes are included under the overall heading of PTEN hamartoma tumor syndrome because they all have mutations in the tumor suppressor gene phosphatase and tensin homologue (PTEN).
 Not surprisingly, there are overlapping features.
 Bannayan-Riley-Ruvalcaba syndrome itself includes several other disorders; it features macrocephaly, hamartomatous intestinal polyps, lipomas, and pigmented genital macules.
 Patients with Lhermitte-Duclos syndrome have macrocephaly and cerebellar dysplastic gangliocytomas.
 Finally rare patients with some features of Proteus synxdrome may fall into the spectrum.